CassandraMaldonado/azure_mlops_lendingclub/README.md

 6. **Cumulative gains curve**

 Nearly all default cases are captured within the top 40% of borrowers ranked by risk.

-Meaning:
 Operational teams can concentrate effort on a smaller portion of the portfolio while still identifying most high-risk customers—significantly reducing operational cost.

 ✔ Overall Conclusion